-There are two proposals scheduled for a vote at the 2021 Annual Meeting:
+There are three proposals scheduled for a vote at the 2022 Annual Meeting:

-- Proposal No. 1 To elect three Class I directors to hold office until the 2024 Annual Meeting of Stockholders or until their successors are elected; and - Proposal No. 2 To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2021.
+- Proposal No. 1 To elect two Class II directors to hold office until the 2025 Annual Meeting of Stockholders or until their successors are elected; - Proposal No. 2 To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2022; and - Proposal No. 3 To vote on an advisory basis on the frequency of holding future stockholder advisory votes regarding compensation awarded to named executive officers.